An improved setting for generalized functions: fine ultrafunctions: Introduction

 \subsection{Few remarks on Non-Archimedean Mathematics}

 The scientific community has always accepted new mathematical entities, especially if these are useful in the modeling of natural phenomena and in solving the problems posed by the technique.
 Some of these entities are the infinitesimals that have been a carrier of the modern science since the discovery of the infinitesimal calculus at the end of XVII century.
-But despite the successes achieved with their employment, they have been opposed and even fought by a considerable part of the scientific community.
-The Jesuits in Italy and part of the \textit{Royal Society} in England fought the spread of these "subversive notions".
-Sometimes it is said that people opposed infinitesimals because of their lack of rigor, but this argument convinces me little (see e.g. \cite{bair2,Bla,benciISO}).
-At the end of the 19th century they were placed on a more rigorous basis thanks to the works of Du Bois-Reymond \cite{DBR}, Veronese \cite{veronese2}, Levi-Civita \cite {LC} and others, nevertheless they were fought (and defeated) by the likes of Russell (see e.g. \cite{Russell1}) and Peano \cite{peano}.
-Also the reception of the Non Standard Analysis created in the '60s by Robinson has not been as good as it deserved, even though a minority of mathematicians of the highest level has elaborated interesting theories based on it (see e.g. \cite{ALBE}, \cite{nelson}, \cite{tao}).
+But despite the successes achieved with their employment, they have been opposed and even fought by a considerable part of the scientific community (see e.g. \cite{bair2,Bla,benciISO}).
+At the end of the 19th century they were placed on a more rigorous basis thanks to the works of Du Bois-Reymond \cite{DBR}, Veronese \cite{veronese2}, Levi-Civita \cite{LC} and others, nevertheless they were fought (and defeated) by the likes of Russell (see e.g. \cite {Russell1}) and Peano \cite{peano}.
+Also the reception of the Non Standard Analysis created in the '60s by Robinson has not been as good as it deserved, even though a minority of mathematicians of the highest level has elaborated interesting theories based on it (see e.g. \cite{ALBE}, \cite {nelson}, \cite{tao}).

 Personally, I am convinced that the Non-Archimedean Mathematics is branch of mathematics very rich and allows to construct models of the real world in a more efficient way.
 Actually, this is the main motivation of this paper.